brimdata/zed/docs/data-model/README.md

 Even so, this is all manageable in the Zed data model as types are localized in scope.
-The number of types that must be defined in a stream of values is linear in size to the input.
+The number of types that must be defined in a stream of values is linear in the input size.
 Since data is self-describing and there is no need for a global schema registry in Zed, this hypothetical problem is moot.

 ### 2.3 Analytics Performance

-One might think that by removing schemas from the Zed data model would conflict with an efficient columnar format for Zed, which is critical in the high-performance analytics use case.
+One might think that removing schemas from the Zed data model would conflict with an efficient columnar format for Zed, which is critical for high-performance analytics.
 After all, database
-tables and formats like Parquet and ORC all require schemas to organize values then rely upon the natural mapping of schemas to columns.
+tables and formats like Parquet and ORC all require schemas to organize values and then rely upon the natural mapping of schemas to columns.

 Super-structure, on the other hand, provides an alternative approach to columnar structure.
-Instead of defining a schema then fitting a sequence of values into their appropriate columns based on the schema, Zed values self-organize int columns based on their super-structure.
+Instead of defining a schema and then fitting a sequence of values into their appropriate columns based on the schema, Zed values self-organize into columns based on their super-structure.
 Here columns are created dynamically as data is analyzed and each top-level type induces a specific set of columns.
 When all of the values have the same top-level type (i.e., like a schema), then the Zed columnar